 The Multiple Currencies feature allows to:

-- select currency per project
+- select a currency per project

 - set the exchange rate per project